dr-jpk/weather-forecast/final_report.md

-We aim to employ and consult with a wide variety of resources to use in training our data, in order to produce systems and forecasts that remain relevant and valid from a technical and scientific standpoints as well.
+We aim to employ and consult with a wide variety of resources to use in training our data, in order to produce systems and forecasts that remain relevant and valid from both a technical and scientific standpoint.

 From a technical point of view, we will initially utilize daily weather data from federal Bureau of Meteorology [BOM](http://www.bom.gov.au/) of Australia.
 We will also rely on data from a